bhavyagoyal/ppc/README.md

 cd tools/ppc_simulation
 ./ppc_simulate.sh 0 10
 ```
-  * Edit the `dataset` field in the all scripts to simulate for `KITTI` dataset.
-  * Increase 10 to the size of the dataset to simulate all scenes.

 - Use `gen_points.sh` to create probabilistic point clouds from the 3D waveforms.
 ```bash
 ./gen_points.sh 0 10
 ```

 - Use `create_pkl.py` to create label files for the whole dataset.
 It also creates a copy of clean point clouds to create ppc with probability 1.
 ```bash
 python create_pkl.py
 ```
+Edit the `dataset` field in the scripts to simulate for `KITTI` dataset.
+Increase 10 to the size of the dataset to simulate all scenes.

 ### Training/Evaluating PPC models